 - The bite is on the head of a small child (go to A&E).

-- The bite is on your face or ears or hands.
+- The bite is on your face, ears, hands, genitals or over joints.

 - There is a possibility the dog or cat has rabies.
 (This is not a risk if the bite happened in the UK.)